 How’s your organization functioning?
-Every organization, whether formally or informally is a matrix.
-Matrix management is more than just organizational and reporting structure, and management happens in more than one dimension.
-Changes must be made at all levels of the organization, not just the vertical level to achieve organizational success.
+Every organization, whether formally or informally, is a matrix.
+Matrix management is more than an organizational and reporting structure, and management happens in more than one dimension.
+In a matrix, changes must be made at all levels of the organization, not just the vertical level, to achieve organizational success.

 The Story of an Organizational Quandary

 Arnold Meyer, Director of Financial Technology

 Arnold Mayer has just been promoted to lead the Financial Technology department which is responsible for developing and maintaining the applications that are used in accounting and finance.
 He had 25 years programming experience within the broader technology group and had always gotten his people to do what he needed.